 Large Scale Structure, Observational Cosmology, Cosmological Parameters, Galaxy Surveys

-I currently hold a postdoctoral fellow junior leader 'La Caixa' at the Institut de Ciències del Cosmos at the Universitat de Barcelona.
+I currently hold a Ramon y Cajal fellowship at the Institut de Ciències del Cosmos at the Universitat de Barcelona.
 I have been member of the BOSS and eBOSS collaboration and current member of DESI.
 I obtained a PhD in Physics in 2012 at the Universitat de Barcelona.
 I have been a postdoctoral research associate at the Institute of Cosmology and Gravitation, University of Portsmouth (UK) and a Lagrange fellow at the LPNHE at the Université Pierre et Marie Curie (Paris).
-From 2018 I hold a Junior Leader 'La Caixa' fellowship at the ICCUB.
+From 2018 to 2021 I held a Junior Leader 'La Caixa' fellowship at the ICCUB.

 Lines of Research